geometric-intelligence/my28brains/README.md

 ### 5. 👀 See Results.

-You can see all of your runs by logging into the Wandb webpage and looking under your project name "TODO".
+You can see all of your runs by logging into the Wandb webpage and looking under your project name.

 ## 👩‍🔧 Authors ##
 [Adele Myers](https://ahma2017.wixsite.com/adelemyers)